Cyclone Val: American Samoa

-Law suit
+Lawsuit

 In 1991, American Samoa purchased a $45 million "all risk" insurance policy from the firm Affiliated FM Insurance.
 The firm would only pay up to $6.1 million for the damages, arguing that the insurance did not cover water damage, only that caused by the wind.
 Attorney William Shernoff investigated and discovered that the insurance company had altered American Samoa's insurance policy to exclude damages caused by "wind-driven water", despite the fact that it still covered cyclones.
 The case was taken to court, and in 1995, the jury awarded the American Samoa Government $28.9 million.
 Soon after, the amount was doubled to $57.8 million to include punitive damages.
 The total damages awarded by the judgment was $86.7 million, which the judge stated to be "the largest insurance bad faith verdict in the state of California in 1995".

 The revenues of American Samoa for the fiscal years 2002 and 2003, which had been showing a downward trend, registered a substantial increase attributed to the insurance settlement of claims made to cover the damages caused by Cyclone Val.
 This resulted in fiscal surpluses.
 The deficit of US$23.1 million at the start of 2001 changed to a surplus of US$43.2 million by end of 2003.